gzhu06/GenerativeSourceSeparation/README.md

 ## Usage

 ### Inference
-There are two examples in `inference_demo.ipynb`, you can also preview these samples in the `Bouns tracks` from the [demo](https://airlabur.github.io/gss/) page.
+There are two examples in `inference_demo.ipynb`, you can also preview these samples in the `Bonus tracks` from the [demo](https://airlabur.github.io/gss/) page.
 You can also try your own music mixture wav files.
 In our framework, it's able to process relatively long audio segments (even over 1 minute).

 ## Experimental Results on MusDB
 | Method     |Backbone   |  Vocals  | Bass     |Drums     | Other    |